Skip to Content

 8. Strawberries

-Garlic grows well alongside many types of plants in the vegetable garden, so long as space and nutrient needs are taken into account.
+Garlic grows well alongside many types of plants in the vegetable garden, provided space and nutrient needs are considered.
 However, garlic and other alliums (onions, shallots, etc.) have been known to stunt the growth of legumes, including bush and pole beans and peas.

 If you don’t already grow garlic, you’ll want to add it to your vegetable garden to help deter many kinds of pests and improve the growth and flavor of some of your other crops.
-Just remember to provide plenty of compost and space for harvesting, and keep garlic separate from legumes.
-It’s so easy to grow and so beneficial!
+Just remember to provide plenty of compost and space for harvesting.

 7 Best Companion Plants For Beets (And 4 To Avoid)